w3c/publ-wg/admin/FPWD-s/TransitionRequest201908.md

 Since this is the first publication of these documents, please also approve the shortname: pub-manifest.
 The estimated publication date is 27 August 2019.

-Note, however, that this document has been extracted from:
+Note that this document has been extracted from:
     - Web Publications: https://www.w3.org/TR/wpub/

 which used to be a Rec-track document and is now a WG Note.
 Essentially, the new document is what was called "Part I" of the old one, with a number of editorial changes.
 This means that the IPR commitments for the old document[2] should be automatically valid for the new one, too.